March 9, 2022

-As a company whose mission is to create more human connections, events are a critical part of our customer engagement strategy.
+As a company whose mission is to create more human connections, field marketing is a critical part of our customer engagement strategy.

 Get Face-to-Face with Prospects via FaceTime, Zoom, or Vidyard

-If you had meetings booked with prospects or customers at the event, reach out as soon as you hear about the news and let them know that you’d still like the chance to get some face time—even if that means it has to happen through a screen.
+If you had in-person meetings booked with prospects or customers at an event that gets canceled, reach out as soon as you hear about the news.
+Let them know that you’d still like the chance to get some face time—even if that means through a screen.
 Ask them if you can keep the time you’ve already scheduled on the calendar, but simply meet over the video platform of their choice: Zoom, GoToMeeting, or even something like FaceTime (no pun intended).

 If you don’t hear back from your prospects, send them a video recording with your face on the screen (with a tool like Vidyard) the day before your meeting was supposed to be scheduled.
 In the video, say that you were “hoping to get some face time.”
 Accompany your message with a coffee eGift card to simulate the comradery of sharing the coffee together that you would have had at the event.